-Dr. Michael Fradley, MD
+Michael G. Fradley, MD

-GCOS 2018 Co-Chair; Assistant Professor of Medicine, University of South Florida; Cardiologist and Co-Director, Cardio-Oncology Program, H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL, USA
+GCOS 2018 Co-Chair; Associate Professor of Medicine, University of South Florida; Cardiologist and Director, Cardio-Oncology Program, Moffitt Cancer Center and Research Institute, Tampa, FL, USA, Moffitt Cancer Center and Research Institute, Tampa, FL, USA

 He remained at Johns Hopkins for internal medicine residency and then went on to complete fellowships in both cardiology and clinical cardiac electrophysiology at Massachusetts General Hospital.
 His research focuses on all aspects of cardio-oncology, however as a trained electrophysioloigst, Dr. Fradley has particular interest in the diagnosis and management of arrhythmic complications associated with traditional and novel cancer therapies.
 He has co-authored numerous articles in the field of cardio-oncology.
 He is also actively involved in undergraduate and graduate medical education mentoring medical students, residents and fellows.
 He developed and serves as the program director for cardio-oncology fellowship at the University of South Florida and Moffitt Cancer Center.
 He is the co-director of the biomedical research tract in the Scholarly Concentrations Program at the University of South Florida, Morsani College of Medicine.
 He is also the medical director for the Harvey Simulation Elective and teaches the cardiovascular pathophysiology course for the second year medical students.

 Eric Harrison, MD